yahoo/burst/burst-system/src/main/scala/org/burstsys/system/alloy/readme.md

 * Containerized alloy source that can be scale in a k8s-like deployment.

 #Features
-* master and worker together, more peer-to-peer
+* supervisor and worker together, more peer-to-peer
 * need a way to find peers, but make it easy to change:  config file, k8 api should be easy to support.
-* any master/worker can be contacted to get view information...helps fault-tolerance and with k8 services entry points
+* any supervisor/worker can be contacted to get view information...helps fault-tolerance and with k8 services entry points
-    * the initial "master" would need to contact the other "workers" to help find loci?
+    * the initial "supervisor" would need to contact the other "workers" to help find loci?
 * use directory structure to group common json files into a loadable dataset
     * notices when files change
     * notices when new files are added